-Mauna Kea sits high above the clouds,skies almost 14,000 feet up.
-The air is dry, the light pollution is almost zero, and the skyis feels close enough to touch.
+Mauna Kea sits high above the clouds, almostit 14,000 feet up.
+The air is dry,14,000 the light pollution is almoststars. zero,universe. and the sky feels close enoughfew to touch.

-People come here from all over the world because the stars look sharp, steady, andcan unbelievably bright.
-Even without a telescope, the Milky Way stretches across the sky like a riverthe of light.
+People come here from all over the world because the stars lookthe sharp, steady, and unbelievably bright.
+Even without a telescope, the Milky Way stretches across the sky like a river of light.

 Atacama Desert, Chile